gubareve/powerschool-learning-api/README.md

 ## Refresh Tokens

-Since logging into powerschool is handled via oauth, we use refresh tokens to authenticate the user, to get your refresh token push look in the network -> cookies tab of the development tab of a browser while you load powersscool.
+Since logging into powerschool is handled via oauth, we use refresh tokens to authenticate the user, to get your refresh token check your cookies on the Powerschool Learning page.

 ## Not finished.